-Because dog hair shedding can be so infuriating, many owners set out to purchase a large dog that doesn't shed.
+Because dog shedding can be so infuriating, many owners set out to purchase non-shedding large dogs.
 Breeders often call these dogs “hypoallergenic” and explain that they do not shed hair.

 But while this would certainly be a desirable trait, the hypoallergenic label is misleading.

 All dogs – in fact, all animals – shed dead skin cells and the vast majority of the hair or feathers they possess (although specialized hairs like whiskers may be retained).
 This is a biological imperative – as skin and hair cells wear out and begin to break down, they are jettisoned to make room for new ones.